-Introductory notes Frequently Asked Questions pages 1 to 3 pages 4 to 24
+Introductory notes Frequently Asked Questions

 What is the Coronavirus Job Retention Scheme?

 The Coronavirus Job Retention Scheme is a temporary scheme open to all UK employers starting from 1 March 2020.
 It is designed to support employers whose operations have been severely affected by coronavirus (COVID-19).
 An updated scheme starts on 1 July 2020 and will continue until 31 October 2020.
 The updated scheme includes some key changes: